-Given the distributed and integrated nature of modern SSA, this chapter organizes the state-ofthe-art in SSA into CDH (8.3) and FSW (8.4).
+Given the distributed and integrated nature of modern avionics, this chapter organizes the state-of-the-art in SmallSat Avionics into CDH (8.3) and FSW (8.4).
 On-the-Horizon activities (TRL <5) for CDH and FSW (8.5 and 8.6, respectively) highlight recent developments in next-generation SSA systems.
 Avionics Systems Platform and Mission Development Considerations (8.2) discusses how these considerations are being addressed and/or mitigated by state-of-the-art advances in CDH, FSW, and PSA products.
 A summary of future SSA systems is provided in (8.7).